What is Dividend Growth?

-- Dividend(D2) = Dividend paid by the company for the Period P-1 (period before period P)
+- Dividend(D2) = Dividend paid by the company for the Period P-1 (the period before period P)

-- (This formula is beneficial to use in the case where the D1 & D2 are dividends payed out at adjacent time period)
+- (This formula is beneficial to use in the case where the D1 & D2 are dividends paid out at adjacent period)

-In case the compound rate is to be calculated on the basis of dividends available for periods where they are not adjacent periods i.e., the difference between the period is more than 1, Then following formula is used to calculate this;
+In case the compound rate is to be calculated based on dividends available for periods where they are not adjacent periods.
+I.e., the difference between the period is more than 1, then the following formula is used to calculate:

 - Dividend(Dn) = Dividend for the period n